zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    Option of the Importers panel

-In the import window, user must: first, locate the appropriate file; second, after pressing the *Toggle Region* button (the one with a gear on the icon, placed on the right side of the window) associate the first 4 columns of the coordinates file with the equivalent values (name, X, Y, Z) of the selected file (*.csv* or *.txt*) and define the separator (comma, space, semicolon).
+In the import window, user must: first, locate the appropriate file; second, after pressing the *Toggle Region* button (the one with a gear on the icon, placed on the right side of the window) associate the first 4 columns of the coordinates file with the equivalent values (name, X, Y, Z) of the selected file (*.csv* or *.txt*) and define the separator (comma, space, semicolon, (:numref:`Fig. %s <ImportersFIG_02>`)).

 In the first case, by clicking the *Coordinates* button user can import in Blender 2D point (such as .csv files) of both relative and absolute coordinates.
 On the menu which appears on the right side of the window, user can associate the first 4 columns of the coordinates with the correspondent values (name, X, Y, Z) and then define the separator (comma, space, semicolon).